 Meet Nirmala Sitharaman's Team Behind Budget 2021 That Promises to Be 'Like Never Before'

+(For representation) Finance Minister Nirmala Sitharaman will present the Union Budget 2021 on February 1.
+(REUTERS/Altaf Hussain)

-Meet Finance Minister Nirmala Sitharaman's team that will navigate often competing, multiple demands from various sectors, citizens, and stakeholders to provide a probable balm in these Covid times.
+Sitharaman's team will navigate often competing, multiple demands from various sectors, citizens, and stakeholders to provide a probable balm in these Covid times.

 - FOLLOW US ON: